-There is not an Australian Tertiary Admission Rank (ATAR) option for this course
+There is no Australian Tertiary Admission Rank (ATAR) option for this course

-By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this VET qualification, you must meet the assessment requirements of MEM10119 Certificate I in Engineering & MEM20413 Statement of Attainment towards Certificate II in Engineering Pathways https://training.gov.au/Training/Details/MEM20413 and https://training.gov.au/Training/Details/MEM20413.
-You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-To gain the full qualification in the MEM10119 Certificate I in Engineering, you must achieve 1 core unit of competency and elective units of competency to a minimum value of fourteen (14) points.
-A statement of attainment towards either of the qualifications listed is possible, if at least one unit of competency is achieved.
+By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this qualification, you must meet the assessment requirements of FSK20119 Certificate II in Skills for Work and Vocational Pathways https://training.gov.au/training/details/FSK20119.
+You will be expected to complete all the requirements of the Registered Training Organisation and NESA.
+To gain the full qualification, you must achieve 14 units of competency.
+A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.